 Treatment.
 While there's no cure for a cold, you can make your child more comfortable when she has one.
 Give her acetaminophen for pain and plenty of fluids.
 Salt water gargles can ease a sore throat and steam helps clear congestion.
 If cold symptoms are accompanied by a high fever, severe muscle aches, and exhaustion, your child may have the flu.
 Talk to her doctor about other ways to ease symptoms.

 Hand, foot, and mouth disease is a common viral illness that most often affects babies and children under age 5.
 Symptoms include fever, mouth sores, and skin rash.

 How it spreads.
-Viruses that cause hand, foot, and mouth disease are passed in saliva, nasal mucus, and fluid from mouth blisters of infected people.
+Viruses that cause hand, foot, and mouth disease are passed in saliva, nasal mucus, fecal matter, and fluid from mouth blisters of infected people.
 Your child can also catch it by touching anything touched by a person who has it.

 Prevention.
 Frequent hand washing helps prevent the spread of hand, foot, and mouth disease.
 Your child should also avoid close contact or sharing food or utensils with other kids.
 If an infected child has been to your house, wash toys and household surfaces that may harbor the germs.
 Then disinfect them, using 1 tablespoon of bleach to 4 cups of water.

 Treatment.
 There is no specific treatment for hand, foot, and mouth disease.
 Since it's caused by a virus, antibiotics aren't called for.
 But there are things you can do to help ease your child's symptoms.
 Give acetaminophen for pain and fever.
 Your doctor may recommend using analgesic mouthwashes and sprays to numb painful mouth sores.
 If you are concerned about your child's symptoms, call the doctor.